-Rejection of Application. - The National Company Law Tribunal shall reject the application and communicate such decision to the operational creditor and the corporate debtor within fourteen days of the receipt of such application if:
+Rejection of Application.
+The National Company Law Tribunal shall reject the application and communicate such decision to the operational creditor and the corporate debtor within fourteen days of the receipt of such application if any of the prescribed conditions under the Code is not satisfied.